Govind-Patwal/Pewlett-Hackard-Analysis/README.md

 Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+    The total number of people people who will be retiring is **90,398**

 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+    The total number of qualified, retirement-ready people ready for mentorship is **1,549**